2018 Draft's Most Mysterious Prospect Could Be a Cornerstone for Knicks

 Robinson is like a chicken without a head—never still, and so active that he's frequently in the right position to ignite his leaping, length and motor to make a play on the ball.
 He possesses the sort of functional athleticism and upside you'd expect to find in a lottery pick.

-Refined On-Ball Post Defense
+On-Ball Defense

 When Robinson is defending on the ball, his timing, quick hips, 9'3" reach and off-left hand come into play.